rust-lang/rust/README.md

 ## Building Miri

-I recommend that you install [rustup][rustup] to obtain Rust.
+We recommend that you install [rustup][rustup] to obtain Rust.
 Then all you have to do is:

 ```sh